Altermagnetism of ultrathin CrSb slabs: Results

 Figure~\ref{fig:vacuum}(a) shows the (100)-oriented slab model, constructed by cleaving a single Cr$_2$Sb$_2$ layer and introducing vacuum in the $bc$-plane.
 The modeled (100) slab is $\sim0.8$ nm thick.
 In Figs.~\ref{fig:vacuum}(b)–(d), we show the impact on the spin-polarized band structure as the vacuum layer is progressively increased.
 We keep the same path in k-space as for the bulk to show the direct impact on the splitting.
 For a vacuum layer of 3 \AA, the AM splitting is retained, but significantly reduced as compared to the bulk bands in Fig.\ \ref{fig:band-1-LS}.

-At 5 \AA, the spin splitting is barely visible and at 10 \AA\ the spin-polarized bands are completely spin-degenerate.
-The bands are also flattened due to the loss of periodicity in $k_x$.
-We also examined the band structure projected onto the $k_x=0$ plane of (100)-oriented slab as well as the bulk systems .
-No altermagnetic spin splitting is found in this cut \cite{suppMat}, further confirming that the absence of altermagnetism in the (100) orientation originates from symmetry constraints.
+At 5 \AA, the spin splitting is barely visible and at 10 \AA\ the spin-polarized bands are completely spin-degenerate.The bands are also flattened as the translation symmetry in the real-space $x$ direction is broken.
+We also examined the band structure projected onto the $k_x=0$ plane of (100)-oriented slab as well as the bulk systems.
+No altermagnetic spin splitting is found in this cut, as shown in the Supplementary Material \cite{suppMat}.
+This further confirms that the absence of altermagnetism in the (100) orientation originates from symmetry constraints.
+Note that the (100) slab also retains its metallicity, as confirmed by the DOS shown in the Supplementary Material \cite{suppMat}.

 This suppression is a direct consequence of symmetry breaking: cleaving along (100) destroys the bulk \Csix\ symmetry and retains only the \Mz\ symmetry.
-It seems as if this single spin–group symmetry cannot sustain the momentum-dependent exchange splitting characteristic of altermagnetism, resulting in spin-degenerate bands in the ultrathin limit.
-Even a symmetrically terminated Cr$_4$Sb$_2$ slab with $C_{2h}$ crystal symmetry and $S_{2}$ magnetic point group remains spin-degenerate \cite{suppMat}.
+This single spin–group symmetry appears insufficient to sustain the momentum-dependent exchange splitting characteristic of altermagnetism, resulting in spin-degenerate bands in the ultrathin limit.
+Even a symmetrically terminated Cr$_4$Sb$_2$ slab with $C_{2h}$ crystal symmetry and $S_{2}$ magnetic point group remains spin-degenerate, as shown in the Supplementary Material \cite{suppMat}.
 The same results are obtained with SOC included \cite{suppMat}.
+Note that the conclusions for the (100) slab are unchanged by structural optimization.

+In addition, we also computed a substantially thicker (100) slab with a total thickness of $\sim 10$\,nm.
+The resulting scalar-relativistic band structure, as shown in the Supplementary Material \cite{suppMat}, remains fully spin-degenerate, with no reemergence of the exchange-driven splitting.
+This is because the non-symmorphic symmetries that protect the bulk splitting are intrinsically broken by the (100) cleavage, and are not reinstated by adding more layers in calculations.

 Thus, the (100) oriented slabs do not sustain AM splitting in the ultrathin limit: the exchange-driven splitting collapses due to the loss of bulk $C_{6}$ rotational symmetry, and SOC fails to reintroduce any momentum-dependent splitting within our resolution.
-Based on these results, we suggest that the ARPES measurements on films of 30 nm thickness in Ref.\ \cite{Reimers2024}, which reported AM splitting along the ($-D$)--$P$--$D$ path, may reflect the electronic structure of bulk CrSb rather than an intrinsic property of thin films.
+Based on these results, we suggest that the ARPES measurements on films of 30 nm thickness in Ref.\ \cite{Reimers2024}, which reported AM splitting along the ($-D$)--$P$--$D$ path, may instead reflect the electronic structure of bulk-like states rather than an intrinsic property of ultrathin films.
+This is analogous to the (001) surface, as can be confirmed from the analyses based on the tight-binding real-space Hamiltonian \cite{suppMat}.